Inspection for Asbestos Containing Materials (ACMs)

 Prior to commencing any survey Duty Holders should refer to building plans and any supporting information, such as builders' invoices, to determine if and where asbestos had been used in the construction or refurbishment of the building.
 Also, where appropriate, consult other parties, such as architects, employees and safety representatives who may be able to provide further information.
 They have a duty to co-operate with the duty holder.

 The survey and the findings of the survey must include a record of all areas within the relevant building/location.
-It is no longer suffice to record only those areas with ACMs or presumed ACMs.
+It is no longer sufficient to record only those areas with ACMs or presumed ACMs.
 This enables positive identification of risk and provides a base for monitoring and managing future deterioration and damage.
 The following information should be noted:

 - location, amount and condition (and if possible the type) of the ACM